BALUSANGEM/EEDesign/README.md

   * gradle

 > Note:
-   * two solutions are available in single repo because they have common files, that means Breaker of Chains problem is extension of Golden Crown problem.
+   * Breaker of Chains problem is extension of Golden Crown problem, becaues of that solutions for two problems is in single repo